syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Custom Adaptor**

-A custom adapter allows you to perform manual operations on the data.
+A custom adaptor allows you to perform manual operations on the data.
 For implementing custom data binding in Grid, DataAdaptor class is used.
-It class acts as a base class and has both synchronous and asynchronous method signatures whcih can be overriden in CustomAdaptor.
+It class acts as a base class and has both synchronous and asynchronous method signatures whcih can be overriden in **CustomAdaptor**.

 **API Services with URL Adaptor**

-Remotely database can be bound to grid using multiple adaptors namely WebAPI, OData, ODataV4 including the URLadaptor.
+Remotely database can be bound to grid using multiple adaptors namely WebAPI, OData, ODataV4 including the URLAdaptor.
 If you have pre configured API service following existing WebAPI standards, then WebAPI adaptor can be utilized to achieve your requirement.
-The URL adaptor send all requests to API service as a **POST** reqeust.
+The URL adaptor send all requests to API service as a **POST** request.
 The UrlAdaptor acts as the base adaptor for interacting with remote data services.

 ## Binding data from Microsoft SQL Server using Custom Adaptor